kmassada/laravel-angular/readme.md

 php artisan make:seeder TaskPrioritiesTableSeeder
 ```

-establish one to many relationship in the models
+establish one to one relationship in the models
 in task

 ```